-The Tuning Assistant menu option will allow the user to automatically generate the PID loop settings for the temperature control loops in the ExoGen Controller.
-Select the loop to tune and click on the Edit button to auto tune that loop.

-Note: The four buttons at the bottom of the screen: Use UD (Under Damped), Use CD (Critically Damped), Use OD (Over Damped), and Use PI will be inaccessible until some PID settings are loaded into the PID settings list above the buttons.
-The Return button in the bottom right of the screen will display the previous screen.
+⊠ ‰ x ⊗ ≈ a e ≝ ∷ Tuning Ass 0 192.168.1.91 🚺 Tuning Assistant □ Conservative PV: 0.00 SP: 2.00 Sta art at set point, steady state will allow the user to automatically generate the PID loop settings for the temperature control loops in the ExoGen Controller.
+Select the loop to tune and click on the Edit button Use UD Use CD idle Use OD Use PI Note: The four buttons at the bottom of the screen: Use UD (Under Damped), Use CD (Critically Damped), Use OD (Over Damped).
+Start Return and Use PI will be inaccessible until some PID settings are loaded into the PID settings list above the bottom right of the screen will display the previous screen.